 The system provides individual and corporate wallets, which offer different transaction limits.
 Wallets can be hardware based, through an electronic card allowing touch-based transactions, or software based on the e-CNY mobile app used to manage transactions.
-The standalone app can be downloaded from software stores, or Alipay and Tencent apps can be used as the interface to manage e-CNY transactions.
+Users can download the stand-alone app from software stores, or Alipay and Tencent apps can be used as the interface to manage e-CNY transactions.